ZhouYF2022/PDPTWOD-MCSDILC/README.md

 # PDPTWOD-MCSDILC
-This project contains instances and code from Paper 《Knowledge-assist heuristic approaches for crowdsourcing vehicle routing problem with multi-commodity split delivery and incompatible loading constraints》
+This project contains instances and code for Paper 《Knowledge-assist heuristic approaches for crowdsourcing vehicle routing problem with multi-commodity split delivery and incompatible loading constraints》

 # Instance
 Benchmark instances for PDPTWOD-MCSDILC problem Each '.mat' instance contains the 'RVVehicle', 'ODVehicle' and 'Pick_Del_data' arrays.